Brad Uhlenhake

 believes that he is going to be murdered by John

-Dawe, a man whom he has forbidden from marrying his
+Dawe, a man whom he has forbidden from marrying

-Holmes interviews Dawes's landlady and examines his
+landlady and examines his rooms which have twice

-travel, on the train taken by Sir Brandon, to his
+been broken into.
+They travel, on the train taken

-home in Wiltshire to interview his family.
-He learns
+interview his family.
+He learns that Sir Brandon's

-declined rapidly three years previously, but that
+years previously, but that Dawe is unusually

-the family, the butler, and Ternan, a fellow
+butler, and Ternan, a fellow collector of

-collector of antiquities had motive and opportunity
+antiquities had motive and opportunity for the

-for the murder.
+murder.
 Holmes quickly reaches a conclusion

 regarding the murderer, but must set about finding